 Apart from the $N$-best reranking methods, another straightforward idea to enhance the ASR performance is to detect recognition errors and then correct these misrecognized tokens.
-These strategies are collectively called the error correction models, usually implemented by cascading an error detection module and an error correction module in a pipeline manner \cite{fastcorrect,EffectiveCorrect,fastcorrect2,softcorrect}.
+These strategies are collectively called the error correction models, and they are usually implemented by cascading an error detection module and an error correction module in a pipeline manner \cite{fastcorrect, EffectiveCorrect, fastcorrect2, leng2023softcorrect}.
 As deep learning advances, upcoming research is gradually shifting toward implementation in an end-to-end and sequence-to-sequence manner.
 Therefore, error correction modeling can be completed in just one step, reducing the overall model complexity and avoiding possible error propagation between components.
-In this context, many studies attempt to leverage powerful pre-trained language models as a cornerstone to further boost performance \cite{BART_MANDARIN}, while some struggle to extract more information from ASR, such as referring to the $N$-best hypotheses \cite{N_Best_Correction}.
+In this context, many studies attempt to leverage powerful pre-trained language models as a cornerstone to boost performance further \cite{BART_MANDARIN, dutta2022error}, while some struggle to leverage more information extracted from ASR, such as by referring to the $N$-best hypotheses \cite{N_Best_Correction}.

-Several interesting observations can be drawn and discussed by comparing the modeling philosophies of the $N$-best reranking methods and error correction models.
-First, the error correction modeling gives a new corrected result as the ASR output, which may not be included in the original candidate set generated by ASR.
-Hence, error correction modeling seems to have the potential to exceed the performance of $N$-best reranking modeling because the latter has limitations imposed by the set of $N$-best candidates.
-Second, due to the end-to-end and sequence-to-sequence manner, error correction modeling may face challenges that are difficult to train, while the training process of the $N$-best reranking modeling is usually simpler and straightforward.
+Several interesting observations can be made and discussed by comparing the modeling philosophies of the two streams.
+First, error correction modeling gives a new corrected result as the ASR output, which may not be included in the original candidate set generated by ASR.
+Hence, error correction modeling seems to have the potential to exceed the performance of $N$-best reranking modeling because the latter has limitations imposed by the set of the $N$-best candidates.
+Second, due to its end-to-end and sequence-to-sequence manner, error correction modeling may face challenges that make training difficult, while the training process of $N$-best reranking modeling is usually simpler and straightforward.
 Finally, without the speech utterance as a reference, error correction modeling can only detect and correct misrecognized tokens by taking into account local and global contextual textual clues.
 As a result, unexpected errors may occur after the error correction models are processed.
-In contrast, the $N$-best reranking modeling appears to be a conservative but more stable alternative.
+In contrast, $N$-best reranking modeling appears to be a conservative but more stable alternative.